chrscmpl/TheOdinProject/JavaScript/1.Organizing-your-JavaScript-Code/5.Classes/Knowledge-Check.md

 ## **Why is favoring Composition over Inheritance suggested?**

 Inheritance can bring to complex trees of relationships between classes, that can be hard to escape.
-Composition is creating object based on **what they can do** instead of what they are,allowing for a much more flexible structure.
+Composition is creating objects based on **what they can do** instead of what they are,allowing for a much more flexible structure.
 To implement it we use **mix-ins**.

 ```javascript